playfulprogramming/playfulprogramming/content/blog/what-is-ssr-and-ssg/index.md

 | Compile Time Rendering (SSG) | <ul aria-label="SSG Pros"><li>Layout based optimization</li><li>Better SEO handling</li><li>Usable without client JS enabled</li><li>CDN hostable</li></ul> | <ul aria-label="SSG Cons"><li>No access to query data</li><li>More dev effort than CSR</li></ul> |

 Consider each of these utilities a tool in your toolbox.
 You may be working on a landing page for a client where SSG would fit best.
 Working on an internal SPA that only has a limited budget allocated to it?
 Client-side rendering might be your best bet there!
 Working on a public-facing app that highly depends on real-time data?
 SSR's for you!
 Each of these has their utility in their own problem-space, and it's good to keep that in mind when selecting one for your next project.

+# A Note About SSR/SSG

+Here's a story